Brentlyw/-Oxide-Grabber/README.md

  2.)
 Run the server.py script, which will run on 127.0.0.1:8000 *(Change this as needed, and in the main.rs)*

 # Disclaimer
- - This was not designed to be evasive, persistant, or undetected.
+ - This was ***not*** designed to be evasive, persistant, or undetected (though, it is undetected currently).
 This was made as a proof of concept, you can expand on it if you need other functionality.
  - The webUI is not nessesary, you can find all logs at ./oxide_logs/

 # WebUI (Main)